A Data-Driven Bayesian Nonparametric Approach for Black-Box Optimization: Convergence analysis of the DaBNO-K algorithm

 \end{corollary}

-\begin{remark} Corollary \ref{corollary:2} shows that, when both the size of the real world dataset $n$ and the simulation budegt $N$ become large enough, the optimal solution/value returned from our algorithm can converge to the optimal solution/value of the true problem. \end{remark}
+\begin{remark} Corollary \ref{corollary:2} shows that, when both $s$ and $N$ become large enough, the optimal solution/value returned from our algorithm can converge to the optimal solution/value of the true problem. \end{remark}